SebastienTemprado/pimp/README.md

 # Pimp
-A project to manage IT Projects.
+Pimp is a project to manage IT Projects.
+Features are modular.

 # Features
-  - F001 : Scrum (not implemented)
+  - Scrum
-  - F002 : Ticketing system (not implemented)
+  - Ticketing system
-  - F003 : LDAP Authentification (not implemented)
+  - LDAP Authentification
-  - F004 : Users management (not implemented)
+  - Users management
-  - F005 : Tests management (not implemented)
+  - Tests management
-  - F006 : Linked with the code (not implemented)
+  - Linked with the code (commits)
-  - F007 : Reportings (not implemented)
+  - Reportings (dashboard)
-  - F008 : Calendar Management (not implemented)
+  - Calendar Management
-  - F009 : Notifications (not implemented)
+  - Notifications (email, slack)
-  - F010 : Polling (not implemented)
+  - Polling
-  - F011 : Chat (not implemented)
+  - Chat
-  - F012 : Audio meetings (not implemented)
+  - Audio meetings
-  - F013 : Backup (not implemented)
+  - Backup
-  - F014 : Import/Export (not implemented)
+  - Import/Export (xls, csv)
-  - F015 : Internationalization (not implemented)
+  - Internationalization

 # Workspace initialization
 You can change any of the following settings in application.properties